Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Introduction

 \section{Introduction}

-Deep learning models have achieved impressive performance across numerous medical imaging tasks, often matching or exceeding human expert capabilities.
-However, their reliance on vast, complex datasets introduces significant concerns regarding model interpretability, trustworthiness, and, critically, generalization.
-One of the primary threat to model reliability is shortcut learning, where a model learns a simple, non-causal predictive rule that performs well on training data but fails when deployed in new environments.
-In medical imaging, this often manifests as a model relying on confounding factors, which are variables correlated with both the image features and the clinical outcome, but without a direct causal link to the underlying anatomy or pathology.
-These confounders can include machine settings, acquisition protocols, scanner models, institution-specific artifacts, or patient demographics.
-When a model relies on such features, it is effectively taking a "shortcut" to prediction, bypassing the true clinical signal~\citep{geirhos2020shortcut}.
+Deep learning models have achieved impressive performance across numerous medical imaging tasks, often matching or exceeding human expert capabilities~\citep{de2018clinically,esteva2017dermatologist}.
+However, their reliance on vast, complex datasets introduces significant concerns regarding model trustworthiness.
+One of the primary threats to model reliability is shortcut learning, where a model learns a simple, non-causal predictive rule that performs well on training data but fails when deployed in new environments~\citep{geirhos2020shortcut,neuhaus2023spurious,jabbour2020deep}.
+In medical imaging, this often manifests as a model relying on confounding factors or shortcuts, which are variables correlated with both the image features and the clinical outcome, but without a direct causal link to the underlying anatomy or pathology, such as scanner models or acquisition protocols.

-There is an ever-present possibility that metadata attributes, patient demographics, or acquisition-related confounding information are subtly encoded within a medical image's visual features.
-Deep learning models are powerful enough to identify these minute, global, or textural subtleties that are extremely difficult for the human eye to notice.
-A stark illustration of this capability was provided by \citet{gichoya2022ai}, who demonstrated that deep learning classifiers could predict a patient's self-reported race from chest X-ray images with high accuracy.
-Such a finding confirms that models can extract and utilize non-clinical demographic information inadvertently embedded in the image, raising serious questions about fairness and generalization across different populations and healthcare settings~\citep{obermeyer2019dissecting}.
+There is an ever-present possibility that non-disease related features, such as patient demographics, types of scanners or pre-processing protocols are subtly encoded within a medical image's visual features for deep learning models; as unlike human experts, machines are inherently better at capturing textures or minute subtleties. \citet{gichoya2022ai} demonstrated that deep learning classifiers can predict a patient's self-reported race from chest X-ray images with high accuracy.
+This confirmed that models can extract non-clinical demographic information embedded in images, raising serious questions about fairness and generalization across different populations and settings~\citep{obermeyer2019dissecting}.